 So, your garden becomes the best place for snakes to feast on rodents and enjoy a light snack.
 Hence, you need to solve the snake problem before it gets worse.

 How to practice snake control in your garden?

 - Collect the chicken eggs

 Mow and clear the lawn

-Then, snakes are not likely to stick around your yard when all their hiding spots are left exposed.
+As a result, you can remove the snake naturally because they are not likely to stick around your yard when all their hiding spots are left exposed.

 Clean the hedges and bushes

 Pests like frogs and mice seek shelter in the hedges, shrubs, and bushes to hide away from predators.
 So, to make your garden less of a prey buffet for snakes, clean out the dead leaves that tend to gather.

 If the small preys have no place to hide, they will leave your garden looking for another place to live.

 This is the time for you to check the foundation around your home for small openings.
 They are a perfect place for snakes and other reptiles to slide in and set up homes for their families.